-International students enrolled in courses at CIC must maintain a minimum attendance rate of 80% for each study term in the course they are enrolled.
-Attendance reports are calculated weekly and displayed on the college notice boards, low attendance reminders are also emailed to students whose attendance is decreasing.
-Please refer to the student handbook or speak to a member of staff for more detailed information on the attendance monitoring process.
+International students enrolled in courses at CIC need to maintain a minimum attendance rate of 80% for each study term in the course they are enrolled in.
+Refer to the attendance monitoring policy and procedure for more detailed information.

 Academic Course Progress Monitoring